AmericanRework/SimpleMower/README.md

 ![plot](./Toby.jpg)

 **Mower Mechanical:**
   - Husqvarna 450x automower.
 Mechanically they are pretty reliable.
-Dump the circuit boards and proprietary garbage but keep the sensors, motors, shell, and cutting hardware.
+Dump the circuit boards and proprietary garbage but keep the sensors, motors, shell, battery, and cutting hardware.
   - Automower drive motor PM: Now is a good time to regrease your 450 drive motor gearboxes and check drive motor internals too.
 See assembly instuctions for details.
   - Pretty sure most of this will work on a 430.